 Waterway Drain: There is a waterway drain valve control located near the Aerial Inlet.
-On aerial apparatus equipped with a fire pump, there may be an additional drain valve located on the pump operator's panel.

-When supplying water from the onboard pump, water pressure will be present at the Aerial Inlet cap DO NOT remove this cap when supplying water from the onboard pump, injury or death may result.
+When supplying water to the pre-piped waterway through one of the Aerial Inlets, water pressure will be present at the other Aerial Inlet cap.
+DO NOT remove the unused inlet cap, injury or death may result.